 Add plenty of details in the description so that you broaden the appeal to diverse audiences.

-For related advice about creating a description that helps you raise funding online, check out our blog posts about how the length of your fundraiser description matters and how to have a successful fundraising website.
+For related advice about creating a description that helps you raise funding online, check out our blog posts about how the length of your fundraiser description matters.

 4. Increase Understanding with Photos and Videos